jtrive84/CIS189-202501/README.md

 ### End Module 3 / Start of Module 4 (09-16 thru 09-22)

-- Only use concepts covered in class for weekly assignments.
+- Only use concepts covered in class for weekly assignments
-- Include docstrings for all submitted scripts.
+- Include docstrings for all submitted scripts
 - Go through supplemental notebook this week (important additional information)
 - Module 2 grade distributions
 - Module 3 homework solutions
 - Module 3 practice problem solutions